cyrusjohnston/Mech-105-Algorithms/LU Factorization/ReadMe.md

 This folder contains an algorithm that computes the LU decomposition of a matrix.
 This algorithm utilizes pivoting.
+LU decomposition can be used to solve square systems of linear equations and is a neccessary step when inverting a matrix or computing the determinant of a matrix.

 *Inputs*